-File Description Documents Relevant documents like agreements/MoUs with Government and other approved agencies No File Uploaded Geotagged photographs of the facilities View File Any other relevant information View File

-7.1.4 - Water conservation facilities available in the Institution: Rain water harvesting Bore well /Open well recharge Construction of tanks and bunds Waste water recycling Maintenance of water bodies and distribution system in the campus

-File Description Documents Geotagged photographs / videos of the facilities View File Any other relevant information No File Uploaded

-7.1.5 - Green campus initiatives include

-7.1.5.1 - The institutional initiatives for greening the campus are as follows:

-- B. Any 3 of the above
+File Description Documents Relevant documents like agreements/MoUs with Government and other approved agencies View File Geotagged photographs of the facilities View File Any other relevant information View File 7.1.4 - Water conservation facilities available in the Institution: Rain water harvesting Bore well /Open well recharge Construction of tanks and bunds Waste water recycling Maintenance of water bodies and distribution system in the campus A. Any 4 or all of the above File Description Documents Geotagged photographs / videos of the facilities View File Any other relevant information No File Uploaded 7.1.5 - Green campus initiative s include 7.1.5.1 - The institutional initiatives for greening the campus are as follows:1.
+Restricted entry of automobiles A. Any 4 or All of the above 2.
+Use of bicycles/ Battery-powered vehicles 3.
+Pedestrian-friendly pathways 4.
+Ban on use of plastic 5.
+Landscaping File Description Documents Geotagged photos / videos of the facilities View File Various policy documents / decisions circulated for implementation No File Uploaded Any other relevant documents No File Uploaded

-- 1. Restricted entry of automobiles

-- 2. Use of bicycles/ Battery-powered vehicles

-- 3. Pedestrian-friendly pathways

-- 4. Ban on use of plastic

-- 5. Landscaping

-File Description Documents Geotagged photos / videos of the facilities View File Various policy documents / decisions circulated for implementation No File Uploaded Any other relevant documents No File Uploaded